mamaciel/mamaciel/README.md

-- 👋 Hi, I’m @mamaciel
+- 👋 Hi, I’m Marcos Maciel
 - 👀 I’m interested in just about everything CS!
+I mainly code in Python but I have some experience with various languages.
 - 🌱 I’m currently taking Human Computer Interaction and working on some small side projects!
 - 📫 How to reach me: mamaciel@ursinus.edu
 - 🌎 Website: marcosmaciel.tech